Chicago police demand resignation of city's top prosecutor after Jussie Smollett case

 Foxx had recused herself from the high profile case before Smollett was charged and handed it over to her deputy, with a representative of her office saying at the time the recusal "was made to address potential questions of impartiality based upon familiarity with potential witnesses in the case."

-It was later reported by The Chicago Sun-Times that Tina Tchen, a Chicago lawyer and former chief of staff to first lady Michelle Obama, had put Foxx in touch with members of Jussie Smollet's family days after he told police he was the victim of a homophobic, racist attack.
+It was later reported by The Chicago Sun-Times that Tina Tchen, a Chicago lawyer and former chief of staff to former first lady Michelle Obama, had put Foxx in touch with members of Smollet's family days after he told police he was the victim of the alleged attack.

 The Fraternal Order of Police has requested a federal investigation into Foxx’s role in the decision to not prosecute Smollett.